6 Must-dos in Dunedin, Florida

 Tops on your itinerary should be a visit to beautiful Honeymoon Island State Park.
 Featuring 4 miles of perfect for sunbathing & swimming white sand clear water beaches, rustic hiking trails through rare Florida slash pine habitat, and even a dog beach, there’s something here for every type of outdoor lover at Honeymoon.
 This beach is frequently rated as one of the best in the US and is especially praised as a gorgeous sunset destination.

 If you have the time and spare cash, you will also want to take the boat ride over to Caladesi Island.
 Like Honeymoon, Caladesi frequently ranks right up there with the best-of-the-best Florida beaches thanks to miles of smooth white sand, crystal clear water, and an attractive isolated nature setting.
-Beachcombing, snorkeling, and swimming are popular island past times.
+Beachcombing, snorkeling, and swimming are popular island past times of both locals and tourists.

 You will not find many chains in this town, but you will find a number of fantastic local restaurants.
 Whether you are craving seafood, Italian, or general American cuisine, Dunedin has you covered.
 The Living Room on Main is an excellent choice for anyone looking for something with an international flair.